Tey-Dev/Teymarr.Dev/index.md

     <div class="right">
         <h1>About Me</h1>
         <p>
-            Hello, my name is <strong>Teymarr</strong> (Tay-Mar), and I am a UI/UX front-end developer.
-I am passionate about finding innovative ways to enhance the human experience.
-Feel free to explore my thoughts and ideas freely.
+            Hello, my name is <strong>Teymarr</strong> (Tay-Mar), and I’m a UI/UX front-end developer.
+I’m always on the lookout for innovative ways to enhance people’s lives in various ways.
+Equity and inclusion are always at the forefront of my mind when I’m planning new projects.
+I genuinely enjoy coding, visual design, and UX research.

+My proficiency encompasses the following areas:

+* PHP
+* MySQL
+* HTML5
+* Bash
+* Python
+* Swift
+* Css
+* Javascript
+* Ruby

         </p>
     </div>
 </div>